-Originally founded by Anas' great-grandfather Mehdi Nahawendi (his father's maternal grandfather), the family established the Ajami Oriental Rug Gallery – the first-ever Oriental Rug and Carpet Gallery in Hamadiah Bazaar – originally built by the Ottoman Sultan Abdul Hamid II, in the ancient city of Damascus in Syria, in 1910.
+Originally founded by Anas' great-grandfather Mehdi Nahawendi (his father's maternal grandfather), the family established the Ajami Oriental Rug Gallery – the first-ever hand-woven Oriental Rug and Carpet Gallery in Hamadiah Bazaar – originally built by the Ottoman Sultan Abdul Hamid II, in the ancient city of Damascus, in 1910.

-Mehdi went on to blend his Master Rug Craftsmen skills and expertise with his family's invaluable merchant trading links, with tribal rug weaving families across the Central Asian plateau.
-Over time, Mehdi's reputation as a Rug and Carpet specialist 'par excellence' grew, and the Ajami Oriental Rug Gallery family business flourished.
+Mehdi went on to become a Master Rug Craftsman, blending and honing his skills and expertise with his family's invaluable merchant trading links, with tribal rug-weaving families across the Central Asian plateau.
+Over time, Mehdi's reputation as a Rug and Oriental Carpet Specialist, Rug Dealer and Master Rug Craftsman 'par excellence' grew, and the Ajami Oriental Rug Gallery family business flourished.

 Mehdi's passionate enthusiasm, success and rug expertise encouraged his three sons (including Anas's Great Uncle Kasim) and his four daughters to follow in his footsteps.
 All of whom became excellent Rug Specialists, Rug Dealers, and Master Rug Restorers and Rug Cleaners in their own right.

 This next generation of skilled Rug Specialist men and women saw the family's Oriental Rug and Carpet legacy spread worldwide, as their families in turn, travelled and settled in the US, Denmark, Lebanon, France and the UK.
 Mehdi also initially taught other willing apprentices, whose later generations became the senior oriental rug dealers that you see in Damascus today.